Inspection Reports for

 Findings

-The facility failed to notify the physician of a possible injury following falls for one resident, failed to provide adequate supervision and interventions to prevent falls for two residents, and lacked an effective infection control program to identify, investigate, and control infections in real-time.
+The facility failed to notify the physician of a possible injury following resident falls, failed to provide adequate supervision and interventions to prevent falls for cognitively impaired residents, and lacked an effective infection control program with real-time tracking and investigation of infection outbreaks.

 Deficiencies (3)

-Failed to notify the physician of a possible injury following falls for resident #4 who experienced two falls with left leg swelling and abnormal range of motion.
+483.10(g)(14) Notification of Changes.
+The facility failed to notify the physician of a possible injury following two falls on 8/11/17 for resident #4 who had left leg swelling and abnormal range of motion.

-Failed to provide supervision, assistive devices, and investigate causal factors to prevent future falls for residents #4 and #8, resulting in a fractured femur for resident #4.
+483.25(d)(1)(2)(n)(1)-(3) Free of Accident Hazards/Supervision/Devices.
+The facility failed to provide supervision, assistive devices, and investigate causal factors to prevent future falls for residents #4 and #8, resulting in a fractured femur for resident #4 after repeated falls.

 Report Facts